JulianBerger/Taranis360Panorama/README.md

-# Taranis360Panorama
-FrSky Taranis Script for 360° Panorama
+#FrSky Taranis Script for 360° Panorama
 ---

-#How to install the Script?
+##How to install the Script?
 1. Put the script.lua file on your Taranis SD-Card at "\SCRIPTS\FUNCTIONS"
 2. Edit your OpenTX Model and add a special function with the action "Play Script" and the Parameter "script.lua"
 3. Assign a Switch to that special function